The University of Western Australia

 * Participation in the admission, supervision, assessment or examination of students with whom they have, or had, a close personal relationship;

-*Consultancy appointments which conflict with an employee's academic or administrative responsibilities or their duties or responsibilities as an employee of the University.
+*Consultancy or other employment arrangements for work other than with UWA which conflict with an employee's academic or administrative responsibilities or their duties or responsibilities as an employee of the University.

 * Appointment to incorporated or unincorporated boards representing other interests to the University.
 Tensions can exist between acting in the interests for which the board exists and the interests of the University;

-* The holding of directorships or in partnership or a principal in any company which is not a charitable organisation, or business or entity dealing with their private affairs.
+* The holding of directorships, being a partner or principal in any company which is not a charitable organisation, or business or entity dealing with their private affairs.

 * Holding an equity interest or executive position in a start-up company that has a contractual arrangement with the University to conduct further research;